Julioamancio/educational-platform/src/prd.md

 - Is the question format flexible enough for various subject matters?

 To make this solution truly exceptional:
-- Add multimedia support for richer content
+- ✅ **Multimedia Support**: Full image and video upload capabilities for richer content
+- ✅ **Document Import**: Automated Word document parsing with question detection and media extraction
+- ✅ **Smart Detection**: Automatic counting and parsing of multiple questions from documents
-- Implement adaptive learning paths based on performance
+- **Adaptive Learning**: Implement learning paths based on performance
-- Include collaborative features for peer learning
+- **Collaborative Features**: Include peer learning and discussion capabilities
-- Provide detailed analytics for educators
+- **Advanced Analytics**: Provide detailed insights for educators and learners